 We include built-in compliance roles like reviewer and approver, and administrators can also create custom roles for their teams.
 Plus, we encrypt all records to give data owners maximum control over distribution and access rights.

 Our electronic notebook software prioritizes data security.
 We provide a full audit trail and full redundancy so that you can be certain that your laboratory complies with all necessary regulations.
-You can read more about our data security policy here.
+You can read more about our data security policy here or download our product whitepaper.

 Generating time-stamps for creations and edits has never been easier.
 LagLog automates the secure time-stamp generation process.